Just (song)

 "Just" is a song by the English rock band Radiohead, included on their second album, The Bends (1995).
 It features an angular guitar riff played by Jonny Greenwood, inspired by the band Magazine.
 It was released as a single on 21 August 1995 by Parlophone and reached number 19 on the UK singles chart.
 The music video was directed by Jamie Thraves.
 In 2008, "Just" was included in Radiohead: The Best Of.

-In 2006, the English musician and producer Mark Ronson released a cover of "Just" recorded for the Radiohead tribute album Exit Music: Songs with Radio Heads.
+The English musician and producer Mark Ronson recorded a cover of "Just" for the 2006 Radiohead tribute album Exit Music: Songs with Radio Heads.
 It reached number 48 on the UK singles chart and number 36 on the Scottish Singles Chart.
 In 2008, it was rereleased as the fourth single from Ronson's second album, Version, and reached number 31 on the UK singles chart.

 Recording

-Much of "Just" was written by Radiohead's lead guitarist, Jonny Greenwood.
-According to the singer, Thom Yorke, Greenwood "was trying to get as many chords as he could into a song".
-His angular guitar riff was influenced by John McGeoch's playing on the 1978 Magazine song "Shot by Both Sides", which Radiohead have also covered; Greenwood said that it was "pretty much the same kind of idea".
+The singer, Thom Yorke, said "Just" was written "on a freezing cold farm" in 1994, when Radiohead were worried they would only be remembered for their debut single, "Creep".
+Much of it was written by the lead guitarist, Jonny Greenwood.
+According to Yorke, Greenwood "was trying to get as many chords as he could into a song".
+Greenwood's angular guitar riff was influenced by John McGeoch's playing on the 1978 Magazine song "Shot by Both Sides", which Radiohead have also covered; Greenwood said that it was "pretty much the same kind of idea".

 "Just" was produced by John Leckie, who had also produced "Shot by Both Sides".

-"Just" was the first song Radiohead finished while working on their second album, The Bends (1995), at RAK Studios.
+It was the first song Radiohead finished while working on their second album, The Bends (1995), at RAK Studios.
 According to the guitarist Ed O'Brien, earlier versions were about seven minutes long.
 Yorke said it was the most exciting thing Radiohead had recorded up to that point.